cgroza/cgroza/README.md

 - Currently, I am completing the [Banting Postdoctoral Fellowship](https://banting.fellowships-bourses.gc.ca/en/2024-2025-eng.html) with Dr. Guillaume Lettre at the Montreal Heart Institute.
 - Previously, I obtained my PhD from McGill University studying with Dr. Guillaume Bourque.

-My work involves assembling human genomes and finding long stretches of DNA that are different between humans, called SVs.
+My work involves assembling human genomes and finding long stretches of DNA that are different between humans, called structural variants.
 I then develop tools to genotype these in rare disease cases, map their epigenetic state and associate them with phenotypes.
 I also hunt jumping genes for a living.